Wayana language: History

-Language family
+Classification

 The Cariban languages—to which Wayana belongs—are distributed throughout Northern South America, in Northern Brazil, Venezuela, Guyana, French Guiana, and Suriname, with speakers also in Colombia and Central Brazil.
 There are an estimated 25 remaining Cariban languages, with references to over 100 in the historical literature.
 Many of the Cariban languages referenced in the literature, and others unknown to Europeans, have gone extinct due to European contact.
 The number of speakers of all Cariban languages is estimated to be 60,000 to 100,000, though more than half speak the Carib language proper, Makushi, Pemong, or Kapong (the last 3 are closely related).
 Most Cariban languages have 100 to 3,000 speakers.

 Documentation of both the extinct and remaining languages is scant in many cases, consisting of wordlists with flawed phonetic transcription and little grammatical description.
 Classification of Cariban languages into branches is therefore difficult, though many recent descriptive research projects are rectifying the lack of accurate data of the living Cariban languages.
 Wayana is considered by Kaufman (1994, as cited by Gildea, 2003) to be part of his proposed central branch, but a more recent classification (Gildea, 2005) considers it still in search of a branch.